nadsbuhdha/portfolio-project-4/README.md

 ### Admin
 As a site admin I can approve or disapprove user uploaded content so that I can manage site content.

+As a site admin I can delete posts so that I can manage website content.

 ## User Expectations
 As there is a specific target audience, music enthusiasts, for this website the following user expectations were considered when creating the site: